Franklinliu/SpCon-Artifact/README.md

 |     12    |    1    |        ['totalSupply']        |
 +-----------+---------+-------------------------------+
 ```

-This part shows the role mining result by the GA role mining algorithm.
+This part shows the role mining results by the GA role mining algorithm.
-For this case, there are six mined roles, which role can call a set of functions.
+For this case, there are six mined roles: it shows which role may call which functions.

 ```
 Gen. 0 (0.00%): Max/Min/Avg Fitness(Raw)             [1.94(2.05)/1.45(1.39)/1.62(1.62)]
 Gen. 100 (100.00%): INFO:spcon.symExec:Totally 0 integrity policies